Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Windsor, NC 27983

-Available for fishing, hiking, hunting.
+Available for fishing, boating, hiking, hunting.
 Concentrations of wintering waterfowl, nesting ducks, raptors, osprey and neo-tropical migrants are common.
 The largest inland heron rookery in North Carolina is on the refuge.
 Bald eagles nest on adjacent lands; river corridor is wintering area for bald eagles.
 The refuge consists of five tracts of land along 70 miles of the Roanoke River and two distant satellite tracts in other river basins.
+The Kuralt Trail is a 0.65 mile one-way gravel-surface trail, and the dirt Conine North and Askew East and West roads on either side of U.S. 13/17 are also open for hiking and walking.
 Main office is off U.S. 17 (Water Street) near the intersection with King Street in Windsor, in Bertie County.

 Swanquarter NWR